 Program Title Ph.D.
 Ed.D.
 M.S.
 M.A.
 Master of M.Ed.
 MFA

 Art and Design Y

 GRADUATE FACULTY

 C. D. Cox, Department Head

-Director of Graduate Programs:
+Directors of Graduate Programs:

-M. E. Russo, Box 7701, 919/475-7850, marc russo@ncsu.edu, Art and Design Professors: S. D. Brandeis, C. D. Cox, C. E. Joyner; Associate Professors: L. M. Diaz, P. J. Fitzgerald, R. A. Flinchum, H. P. Marchant Montenegro, D. G. Raymond; Associate Professors of the Practice: C. L. Nix; Emeritus Associate Professors: V. K. Plume, S. M. Toplikar; Assistant Professors: T. L. Allen, K. A. Diuguid, J. D. LeBlanc, C. Mouat Croxatto, K. C. Rieder, M. E. Russo; Teaching Assistant Professors: T. L. Temple The Art and Design program offers an educational structure that creates a new art and design professional: one for whom artistic and practical talents are developed as different expressions of individual potential.
+A. R. Rice, Box 7701, 919/515-8347, art_rice@ncsu.edu, Landscape Architecture C. Mouat Croxatto, Box 7701, 919/515-2089, cmouatc@ncsu.edu, Art and Design M. E. Russo, Box 7701, 919/475-7850, <a href="mailto:mailt Professors: S. D. Brandeis, C. D. Cox, J. M. Scearce; Associate Professors: L. M. Diaz, P. J. Fitzgerald, R. A. Flinchum, D. G. Raymond; Emeritus Associate Professors: V. K. Plume, S. M. Toplikar; Assistant Professors: T. L. Allen, K. A. Diuguid, J. D. LeBlanc, C. Mouat Croxatto, E. Polyak, K. C. Rieder, M. E. Russo; Teaching Assistant Professors: T. L. Temple The Art and Design program offers an educational structure that creates a new art and design professional: one for whom artistic and practical talents are developed as different expressions of individual potential.
 Our objectives are to graduate highly educated art and design professionals with integrated competencies in art, design, aesthetics, theory, hand and digital technologies, design process, and the combination of skills in the chosen concentration with other disciplines of human knowledge.
 Areas of concentration in the Master of Art and Design are (1) Fibers and Surface Design, and (2) Animation and New Media.
 Admission Requirements: Students will be required to submit a portfolio of past work in electronic format; three letters of recommendation; a statement of personal goals; and transcripts of undergraduate work (minimum undergraduate GPA of 3.0).
 An interview will be required, but in cases of international applicants or those quite distant from NC State University, may be conducted by means of a long distance phone conversation or may be waived at the faculty's discretion.
 Masters Degree Requirements: The program of study requires a minimum of 48 credit hours of graduate work depending on background preparation of the applicant.
 Separate tracks of 60 and 72 credit hours accommodate students changing design disciplines or with insufficient background in the chosen concentration.
 Other Information: We will only admit students to the program in the fall semester each year.
 Deadline for application is January 5.
 Click on Graduate Courses for current course information.
 Biochemistry Degrees Offered: